simonhowlader/simonhowlader.github.io/_posts/2019-08-22-simonhowlader.github.io-jekyll-github-pages.markdown

 ---
 layout: post
-title:  "Hello World!
-From Jekyll on GitHub Pages"
+title:  "SimonHowlader.github.io: Jekyll + GitHub Pages"
 date:   2019-08-22
 ---
-# Hello World from Jekyll + GitHub Pages

-In the next few weeks I will be rebuilding a few of my websites from the ground up.
-New hosts, new backends, and new frontends.

-Lately I've been blogging a bit for my tutoring website (simontutors.com) so I figured I'd start a blog on something a bit more personally interesting i.e. not business related.
-The purpose of this blog is for me to document my thought process as I go through my build steps.
-I want to be able to reflect on my decision making.
-I normally do this in a notebook but I seem to be able to get more words out when I'm typing.
+## Background:
+I need a blog where I can document my progress for various web development projects.
+I've used WordPress and Ghost for a couple of other projects.
+They both have more features than I need.
+I've used hosting solutions such as nosupportlinuxhosting.com, FlyWheel, InMotionHosting, and Digital Ocean.
+I don't want to deal with hosting if I can avoid it.
+I just need a solution that let's me easily write blog posts, preferabbly in Markdown, has styling support via CSS, secure, and is relatively quick to load.
+Cheaper the better.
+The design of the overall website doesn not matter as long as the content is legible.
+After I have something like 30 posts I will work on the look of the website, for now something minimalist with Syntax highlighting would be sufficient.

 ## Requirements:
-- write in markdown
+- be able to write in markdown
 - be able to develop locally and also edit through a web browser
 - cheap as possible
-- decently fast without much, if any, configuration
+- relatively fast

 ## Solution:
 Since this is going to be about my web development/coding/programming projects I figured GitHub Pages would be perfect.
-And since its all going to be code related a GitHub.io wouldn't seem out of place either.
+And since its all going to be code related a GitHub.io url wouldn't seem out of place either.
 So free hosting, free domain. #free.99

 GitHub Pages supports Jekyll and also builds/deploys it on their servers so I'm going to be using that as well.
 I used Jekyll a long time ago so I'm familiar with the file structure, so all I need is some boilerplate code to get started and customize after.

 ## Build steps:
-1. Make sure dependencies are installed
+1. Make a GitHub repository named simonhowlader.github.io
-    1. xcode-select --install
-    2.
+2. create a "\_config.yaml" file.
-2. Clone someones starter files because it's too much work to set it up all from scratch
-3. Change the styles to something of my tastes
+3. '''
+title: SimonHowlader.github.io
+email: simon@simonhowlader.com
+description: >- # this means to ignore newlines until "baseurl:"
+  A blog for me to document my progress as I work on various web projects.
+baseurl: "" # the subpath of your site, e.g. /blog
+url: "https://simonhowlader.github.io" # the base hostname & protocol for your site, e.g. http://example.com
+github_username:  simonhowlader

+# Build settings
+markdown: kramdown
+theme: minima
+plugins:
+  - jekyll-feed
+'''
 4. About page
 5. Analytics

-1. Install jekkyk
-xcode-select --install

-2. Ruby install
-Ruby -v returns ruby 2.3.7p456 (2018-03-28 revision 63024) [universal.x86_64-darwin18]

-3. Install bundler sudo gem install bundler

-4. Cd desktop
-Mkdir simonhowlader.github.io
-Cd there
-Touch Gemfile

-Lately I've been blogging habit for my tutoring rebuild a few of my websites from the ground up.
 ##Background
 I currently have two websites that are both a work in progress.
 One is for an online course built on Wordpress and the LearnDash plugin and hosted on Flywheel.
 Another is a blog built on Ghost, which also used to be built on WordPress.
 I'm going back to WordPress but I will be combining both with a multisite configuration.
 One of them will also be using Gatsby.js and Netlify for the frontend.
 The past couple of weeks I have been researching to figure out the best webstack and I've had to do a lot of thinking about each project's requirements.
 The configuration is going to be complicated.